 - Strong eggy flavor – I find that any flan using more than six eggs is going to be bad.
 I find that the magic egg number is five.
 If you see a recipe that calls for more than six eggs in one flan run in the opposite direction.

 WATCH YOUR CARAMEL!
 The moment you walk away from the stove I promise you it will over brown and burn.
 Also, you may be tempted to turn up the heat and hurry the process.
 DON’T DO IT!
 Be patience it will melt and it will be the perfect golden brown.

 - Grainy texture or air pocket – This can happen from over whisking your batter.
 Whisking will incorporate air into your batter.
 I find it is better to use a paddle instead of a whisk.
 Also, cooking at too high a temperature can cause the custard to curdle and result in graininess.
 Cook your flan low and slow and DO NOT forget to cook it in a water bath.

-Skin happens from over cooking.
-As soon at you see your flan has set and stopped jiggling, pull it and let it cool.
+Skin happens from overcooking.
+As soon as you see your flan has set and stopped jiggling, pull it and let it cool.

 Also, I have found that it satisfies pumpkin pie lover and non-lovers.
 It’s the perfect crowd-pleaser.
 It has the creamy texture of a firm custard and the familiar, comforting taste of pumpkin pie!
 Mmmmm!